Skip to main content

 Current vaccines will protect most against severe disease and death independent of what variants are circulating; however, neutralizing antibodies that develop shortly after receipt of a dose will fade in a few months, so people can still develop mild illness.
 For some with immune conditions that affect their response to the vaccine or infection and for those of older age, immune protection is less robust, so they are more likely to benefit from an additional dose.
 See more details in the answer to “How long will vaccine immunity last?”

-With data from tens of thousands of pregnant women now in hand, no concerns have been identified and the vaccine works.
+With data from tens of thousands of pregnant people now in hand, no concerns have been identified and the vaccine works.
 Further, we now know that:

-• Pregnant women are at higher risk for severe COVID-19 compared with those of the same age who are not pregnant.
+• Pregnant people are at higher risk for severe COVID-19 compared with those of the same age who are not pregnant.

 • Vaccination during pregnancy also affords some protection to the baby in the months after delivery and before they are old enough to be vaccinated.